 MS Word has its own repository of words, but it is not complete.
-It misses out modern-day slangs, acronyms, localized words, regional words, etc, causing the very much annoying red zig-zag line underneath the unidentifiable words and phrases.
+It misses out modern-day slang, acronyms, localized words, regional words, etc, causing the very much annoying red zig-zag line underneath the unidentifiable words and phrases.
 To avoid this, you can add words to the dictionary.

 All you need to do is open the Spelling & Grammar tool.
 Select Options wherein you must click Custom Dictionaries found under Proofing.
 Use this feature every time you use a word or phrase not identifiable in MS Word.

-3. Using A Hyperlink
+3. Using MS Word Hyperlink